 From mid-14c. as "unqualified; mere; sheer," a sense also found in Latin; also "clear, straightforward; easily understood."
 From late 14c. as "single, individual; whole."
 From late 14c. of clothing, etc., "modest, plain, unadorned," and of food, "plain, not sumptuous."
 In medicine, of fractures, etc., "lacking complications," late 14c.
 As a law term, "lacking additional legal stipulations, unlimited," from mid-14c.

-In Middle English with wider senses than recently, such as "inadequate, insufficient; weak, feeble; mere; few; sad, downcast; mournful; of little value; low in price; impoverished, destitute;" of hair, "straight, not curly."
+The Middle English word had senses that have been lost, including "inadequate, insufficient; weak, feeble; mere; few; sad, downcast; mournful; of little value; low in price; impoverished, destitute," and, of hair, "straight, not curly."

 late 14c., "an innocent or a guileless person; a humble or modest person," from simple (adj.).
 It is attested from c.
 1500 as "ignorant people."

 Also from late 14c. as "an uncompounded substance," especially "a medicinal herb or medicine," from Latin simplum (n.).
 Typically in plural, simples, they were so called because under the old physiology each was considered the possessor of a particular virtue and thus each constituted a simple remedy.
 Related: Simpler "one who gathers or prepares simples."

 Dictionary entries near simple